Youthful Osaka, Barty stand in way of Serena's path to 24th Slam - RFI

 The 2019 French Open winner and top seed Barty will carry the nation's hopes of a first home champion in more than 40 years, having come close last year when agonisingly losing a tight semi-final 7-6 (8/6), 7-5 to eventual champion Kenin.

+And though the 24-year-old has hardly swung a racquet since, electing not to travel because of coronavirus risks, it was as if she had never been away as she won the Yarra Valley Classic final against Garbine Muguruza on Sunday.

+"I couldn't wait to get on the court quick enough," said Barty after her straight-sets victory.

-"It is always a little bit tricky when you haven't played in 12 months," she admitted after getting back on court for the first time since the Qatar Open last February.
+"It is always a little bit tricky when you haven't played in 12 months."

 Kenin, 22, finds herself as defending champion at a Slam for the first time, having won when seeded 14 a year ago.